What is Ovarian Cancer?

 Epithelial tumors form in the cells that cover the outer surface of the ovaries.
 This is the most common type of ovarian cancer.

-Stromal tumors grow from the cells that make female hormones.
-This is 1 of the least common forms of ovarian cancer.
+Stromal tumors grow from the support cells that hold the ovaries together and make female hormones.
+This is a rare form of ovarian cancer.

-Surgery to remove the ovaries and surrounding tissue and organs.
+Surgery to remove the ovary with cancer or both the ovaries and nearby tissue and organs.

-Chemotherapy, which uses strong medications to kill cancer cells.
+Chemotherapy, which uses strong medicines to kill cancer cells.
 This treatment is often used along with surgery.